discordx-ts/discordx/README.md

 ```

 ## Getting started
-So with start with an empty class (abstract is not necessary but it's more type-safe)
+So we start with an empty class (abstract is not necessary but this is more type-safe, the class shouldn't be initialize)
 ```typescript
 abstract class MyDiscordApp {
 }